scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Renewal of Cryptographic Material {#crypto-renewal}

-Control Services MAY renew cryptographic material for the PKI (see {{I-D.dekater-scion-pki}}) using the following protobuf messages through the `ChainRenewalService` RPC.
-They MAY also renew it out of band.
+To renew PKI cryptographic material (see {{I-D.dekater-scion-pki}}), Control Services MAY employ out-of-band mechanisms or utilize the `ChainRenewalService` RPC to exchange the Protobuf messages defined below.

 ~~~~~
 service ChainRenewalService {
-    rpc ChainRenewal(ChainRenewalRequest) returns (ChainRenewalResponse) {}
+    rpc ChainRenewal(ChainRenewalRequest) returns (
+      ChainRenewalResponse) {}
 }
 ~~~~~